Call For Artists

 - Nathan Pierce (Missouri, USA) “FireHouse”

-Patrick Field (Okanagan Falls, BC) has generously loaned his sculpture “Portal” for the 2018 Exhibit.
+Patrick Field (Okanagan Falls, BC) “Portal”

 The selected artists work with a wide range of media from metal to mosaic to marble and their influences range from social connectedness to the natural beauty of the BC wilderness.